covid-at-home/covid-at-home/level1.md

 ### Prepare

 And on top of that, you can prepare so that you are familiar with the things that you will need to do when disease comes knocking.
-Read the rest of this guide, and note and obtain any easy-to-get items that you do not have lying around (see: shopping list).
+Read the rest of this guide.
 It is statistically unlikely anyone in your household will develop life-threatening complications, and hopefully there will be plenty of medical care for everyone.
 It doesn't hurt to be a tiny bit more ready for the worst-case scenario.
 But remember at the same time that there is no reason to panic, take a deep breath, and continue your regular life as much as possible.

+#### Get the things you need

+We made a [shopping page](https://www.covid-at-home.info/shopping) that lists handy things that help you care for yourself and others.

 ### Existing Medical Conditions